MicrosoftDocs/win32/desktop-src/shell/shellfolderview.md

-﻿---
+---
-Description: 'Represents the objects in a view and provides properties and methods used to obtain information about the contents of the view.' ms.assetid: 'e3b0b35f-6707-4e37-8470-31b1d4421d07'
+Description: Represents the objects in a view and provides properties and methods used to obtain information about the contents of the view. ms.assetid: e3b0b35f-6707-4e37-8470-31b1d4421d07
 title: ShellFolderView object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShellFolderView object